kengibson1111/go-stdlib/README.md

 This shows how to fill a byte array with secure random values.
 Great for initialization vector (IV) creation.

+## crypto/rsa

+This is pretty cool because it combines functionality from other crypto packages to implement RSA encryption as specified by PKCS#1 - public/private key pairs which are mathematically related.
+Private keys are not distributed and used to decrypt messages and verify signatures.

+RSA-OEAP is the latest RSA encryption implementation of the PKCS#1 spec.
+RSA-PSS is the latest signature implementation of the PKCS#1 spec.
+So examples will only focus on those.

+Think of the variations possible with OEAP:
+(1) It uses an optional label with the message so that if the same public key is used to encrypt, you can verify the label and switch off the label for decryption.

+(2) It uses a random number generator from crypto/rand to make sure 2 encryptions of the same message with the same hash algorithm are different.

+(3) it uses a hash algorithm.
+The samples use crypto/sha512.

+* encryptoeap - this shows how to use the public key of an rsa.PrivateKey in order to encrypt.
+  A signature is not included.

+* decryptoeap - this shows how to use an rsa.PrivateKey in order to decrypt.
+A signature is not included.

 ## crypto/sha1

 This shows 2 ways to create the same checksum using a sha1 hash.